ffhs/moodle-block_course_checker/README.md

 # Moodle Course Checker [![Build Status](https://travis-ci.org/ffhs/moodle-block_course_checker.svg?branch=master)](https://travis-ci.org/ffhs/moodle-block_course_checker)
+## A Moodle course checker plugin that improves the quality and eliminate human routine tasks in online courses

 This plugin provides a framework that can check a course based on independent checkers.
 It will help you find misconfiguration in your courses and follow your internal guidelines.
 The checkers can be triggered manually an will be executed by the Moodle AdHoc task system.

 ## Requirements
-This plugin should be compatible with Moodle 3.5+.
+This plugin should be compatible with Moodle 3.7+
  - You have to set up a cron to run the checkers
- - php-ext-curl should be on (for the link checker)
+ - `php-ext-curl` should be on (for the link checker)

 ## Installation
 Install the plugin like any other plugin to folder `blocks/course_checker`.